Amy Winehouse: Violence and legal difficulties

-On 5 March 2009, Winehouse was arrested and charged with common assault following a claim by dancer Sherene Flash that Winehouse hit her in the eye at the September 2008 Prince's Trust charity ball.
-Winehouse's spokesperson announced the cancellation of the singer's US Coachella Festival appearance in light of the new legal issue, and Winehouse pleaded not guilty in court on 17 March.
-At her trial on 23–24 July she was charged with "deliberate and unjustifiable violence" while appearing to be under the influence of alcohol or another substance.
-She testified that she did not punch Flash, but tried to push her away because she was scared of her; she cited her worry that Flash would sell her story to a tabloid, Flash's height advantage, and Flash's "rude" behaviour.
-On 24 July Winehouse was found not guilty, citing that all but two of the witnesses were intoxicated at the time, and that medical evidence did not show "the sort of injury that often occurs when there is a forceful punch to the eye."
+On 5 March 2009, Winehouse was arrested and charged with common assault after dancer Sherene Flash claimed Winehouse hit her in the eye at the September 2008 Prince's Trust charity ball.
+Winehouse's spokesperson announced the cancellation of her US Coachella Festival appearance in light of the new legal issue, and Winehouse pleaded not guilty in court on 17 March.
+At her trial on 23–24 July, she was charged with "deliberate and unjustifiable violence" while appearing to be under the influence of alcohol or another substance.
+She testified that she did not punch Flash but tried to push her away because she was scared of her.
+She cited her worry that Flash would sell her story to a tabloid, Flash's height advantage, and Flash's "rude" behaviour.
+On 24 July, Winehouse was found not guilty, with the court noting that all but two witnesses were intoxicated at the time and that medical evidence did not show "the sort of injury that often occurs when there is a forceful punch to the eye."

-On 19 December 2009, Winehouse was arrested for a third time on charges of common assault and public order offence after assaulting the front-of-house manager of the Milton Keynes Theatre when he asked her to move to a different seat after noisy participation in the pantomime playing, and advised her not to drink more than she already had.
-Winehouse pleaded guilty and was given a conditional discharge.
+On 19 December 2009, Winehouse was arrested for a third time on charges of common assault and public order offence after assaulting the front-of-house manager of the Milton Keynes Theatre when he asked her to move to a different seat after noisy participation in the pantomime and advised her not to drink more.
+She pleaded guilty and received a conditional discharge.